 Margery Booth – The Spy in the Eagle’s Nest

 This amazing but true story is about a Wigan opera singer turned spy.
 Margery sang for Hitler who filled her dressing room with dozens of roses, not realising that she had top secret messages concealed under her dress.
+Margery was with Hitler on his birthday when he was presented with the new Tiger tank so was able to get valuable information back to London which eventually resulted in a Tiger being captured in North Africa and taken back to London under Churchill’s personal orders.
 Now totally trusted by the leading Nazis she was even allowed to sing to British PoWs with whom she made many useful contacts, especially with another MI9 operative John Brown.
 Margery eventually gave evidence against SS officers at the London Royal Courts of Justice (The Old Bailey) after the war.

 The story about Margery and John recently came to light when the only then known photogaph of her (above) came up for auction.
 Following the suggestion from HRH Prince Frederick von Saxe-Lauenberg and extensive research we asked our writer Ralph Harvey to write the screenplay.
 Unexpectedly the research also took us into the details of John Brown’s involvement with Mosley’s British Union of Fascists and the inner workings of both MI9 and the SOE.

 The completed dramatic screenplay is now available either as a .pdf or FD8 file to seriously interested parties.